Paqui ‘One Chip Challenge’ pulled from shelves following teen’s death

 Last week, a Massachusetts teen reportedly died after eating one of the chips as part of a social media challenge.
 The teen’s cause of death has not yet been determined, according to the Boston Globe.
 The statement on Paqui’s website makes no mention of the death.

-Last year, multiple students at a middle school in Dublin were sent home after participating in the One Chip Challenge.
+Last year, multiple students at a middle school in Dublin, California, were sent home after participating in the One Chip Challenge.
 The students suffered “adverse reactions to this product” at the time, according to the Dublin Unified School District.

 Paqui’s One Chip Challenge chips are made with two of the spiciest peppers known in the world: the Carolina Reaper Pepper and the Scorpion Pepper.
 Both peppers can top out at Scoville levels of over 2,000,000.